LetCompliance

 The lawful rent increase route for assured periodic tenancies in England after the Renters Rights Act: prescribed form, two months’ notice, once a year, and void-notice traps.

-Section 21 ends 1 May 2026 in England.
-Section 8 is the only route — every new ground, notice period and pre-condition you need to evict legally in 2026, in plain English.
+Section 21 ended on 1 May 2026 in England.
+Section 8 is now the only route: every ground, notice period and pre-condition you need to evict legally in 2026, in plain English.

 Section 21